SorenEricMent/currycoin/README.md

 We surely built on the work of others!
 Here are resources and people we got support from:

-+ Our dependencies: cryptohash-sha256, ByteString, Crypto.Secp256k1, Haskeline
++ Our dependencies: cryptohash-sha256, ByteString, Crypto.Secp256k1, Haskeline... as shown in `package.yaml`
 + The Bitcoin Project, BIPs
 + ChatGPT, for making some helper function much easier (**All** code with help from this source has been labeled with comment about what help was given)